Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Introduction

 with $\Omega$ being the total number of states.
-As already stated, the method can be generalized for more than one degree of freedom.
-We consider cases where the degrees of freedom are bounded, and the dynamics can be entirely described by only one observable.
+We then introduce weights in the random walk transitions to encourage visits to less frequently visited states, and the stationary distribution of the observable $\sigma$ is obtained from these weights when the visitation histogram becomes flat.
+Generalization to non-homogeneous systems is straightforward.
+We consider cases where the degrees of freedom are bounded and the dynamics can be entirely described by a single observable.

+The concept of equilibrating transition rates is similar to that in Ref.~\cite{Lidmar-2012}.
+However, the kinetic flat-histogram algorithm does not sample the Gibbs free energy, nor do the rates depend on the energy.
+Additionally, we maintain a histogram of the observable $\sigma$.
+Some of the tested models are described solely by master equations and do not possess an associated Hamiltonian.

-A potential application is the identification of discontinuous non-equilibrium phase transitions, i.e., non-equilibrium systems that display bistability.
-We present simulation results for some well-known bistable systems.
-A bistable non-equilibrium system can exhibit an exponential decay of the main observable at the threshold~\cite{Ptaszynski-2024}.
-However, the kinetic flat-histogram algorithm can be used to directly analyze the stationary behavior.
+A potential application is the identification of discontinuous non-equilibrium phase transitions, i.e., non-equilibrium systems that exhibit bistability.
+We present simulation results for several well-known bistable systems.
+A bistable non-equilibrium system can display an exponential decay of the main observable at the threshold~\cite{Ptaszynski-2024}.
+However, the kinetic flat-histogram algorithm enables direct analysis of the stationary behavior.

-The foremost distinctive feature of the kinetic flat-histogram algorithm is its extension of the Wang-Landau algorithm to systems that are not described by an energy landscape.
-In this approach, simulations are performed separately for each value of the control parameter (in equilibrium systems, this parameter is generally the temperature), which places the kinetic flat-histogram algorithm closer to multicanonical Monte Carlo algorithms~\cite{Landau-2021}.
-Therefore, the obtained stationary distribution is $P(\sigma,\lambda)$, where $\lambda$ is the control parameter.
+The most distinctive feature of the kinetic flat-histogram algorithm is its extension of the Wang-Landau algorithm to systems not described by an energy landscape.
+In this approach, simulations are performed separately for each value of the control parameter (in equilibrium systems, this parameter is typically the temperature), which makes the kinetic flat-histogram algorithm more closely related to multicanonical Monte Carlo algorithms~\cite{Landau-2021}.
+Consequently, the stationary distribution obtained is $P(\sigma,\lambda)$, where $\lambda$ is the control parameter.

 We organize this paper as follows.
 In Sec.~\ref{sec-model}, we present the kinetic flat-histogram algorithm.
-In Sec.~\ref{sec-results-continuous}, we show results of the algorithm for some mean-field stochastic processes with continuous phase transitions.
+In Sec.~\ref{sec-results-continuous}, we show results for several mean-field stochastic processes with continuous phase transitions.
 In Sec.~\ref{sec-results-discontinuous}, we report findings for some bistable non-equilibrium stochastic processes.
 Finally, we provide our concluding remarks in Sec.~\ref{sec-conclusions}.